 The insurance company will not take you at your word.
 They want to pay as little as possible on your claim.
-You can prove your injuries and limitations by providing medical bills and records as well as information from your employer for lost wages (or tax returns if you are self-employed).
+You can prove your injuries and limitations by providing medical bills and records as well as information from your employer for being reimbursed for lost wages (or tax returns if you are self-employed).
 You may also provide contact information for witnesses to the incident in question or “damages” witnesses who can speak to how you functioned before the incident versus after with your related injuries.
+Additionally, filing a police report after a car accident can also help support your claim.
 However, the medical bills and records are generally the best evidence of your injuries.

 While many people believe that obtaining medical bills and records is as simple as making a phone call or clicking a few buttons on their web browser, in fact, it’s a more costly and time-consuming venture.
 Most medical facilities have a dedicated records/billing department and requests go into a long queue of requests for records.
 Records requests must be accommodated by an authorization signed by the injured patient (or their guardian) allowing for the release of information.
 The authorization may limit what kind of material can be released and must be specified to a time period and to what provider’s information can be released.
 Some records departments have requests that are backlogged for a month or more.
 Additionally, the records/billing departments have a right to get paid for their time producing the information and once the request has been processed, they may require pre-payment before releasing the records.

 3. Negotiations & Litigation